 My goal is to educate 1 billion people about 'business thinking' by the year 2040.

 I have found two things about people:

-Secondly, people who obsessively look for 'free' stuff tend to be dabblers (not committed) to business and tend to fail in business.
+2. People who obsessively look for 'free' stuff tend to fail in business.
+They tend to be dabblers whose primary interest is not business.
 If your focus is purely on saving money, you are not focused on growing yuor business and its revenues.
 If you spend one hour to find a $5 item for free, you are valuing your time at $5/hour.
 At $5/hour, it will take many lifetimes to become a millionaire.
-On the other hand, successful and committed business people pay the $5 and make quick progress.
-They build their businesses on the backs of other people who are passionate and more competent at certain things that can be 'bought'.
+On the other hand, successful and committed business people pay the $5 and make quicker progress.
+They build their businesses on the backs of other people who can be hired or 'bought'.
 Who do you think will achieve greater business success sooner?

-If you desire to achieve greater business success and committed, I invite you to join the community.
-Let's grow the pie.
-You can take a big piece.
-Raise your standard of living and improve the community you live in.
+If you desire to achieve greater business success and you are committed, I invite you to join the business thinking community.
+Let's grow the pie; you can take a bigger piece of it, raise your standard of living and improve the community you live in.